thoughtco/statamic-ab-tester/README.md

 ### Create an experiment
 Next you need to make an experiment, which varies something on your site.
 To do this use the "Create A/B Experiment" action available on an entry.

-This will open a window allowing you to choose what field(s) you want to vary and define their alternate values.
+This will open a modal allowing you to choose what field(s) you want to vary and define their alternate values.

 Finally, ensure you associate them with the goal you created in the first step.